JoshDoody/fsn/_book_excerpts/negotiate/maximize-your-starting-salary-and-benefits.md

 ---
 layout: book_page
 title: How to maximize your starting salary and other benefits in the Final Discussion
-tagline: Make the most of this opportunity to maximize your starting salary and other benefits
+subhead: Make the most of this opportunity to maximize your starting salary and other benefits
 excerpt: How to follow your script to maximize your starting salary and other benefits at a new job.
 context: negotiate
 last_modified_at: 2016-06-21